jordanlev/c5_designer_gallery/README.md

 ## Customization Steps
 This package provides a backend / editing interface, but it is up to you to provide the front-end.
 The general steps involved are:

-***TODO: Make these instructions apply to the package (will have to rename more directories and things in code)***

 1. Uninstall the block via Dashboard -> Add Functionality.
 We must do this because we are about to rename the package (and its block), which you never want to do while it is installed -- that would result in Concrete5 errors.
-2. Rename the `designer_gallery` directory as desired (should be the lowercase_and_underscore version of your block's name -- for example, "My Awesome Gallery" would get a directory name of "my_awesome_gallery").
+2. Rename the `designer_gallery` package directory *and* block directory as needed (should be the lowercase_and_underscore version of your block's name -- for example, "My Awesome Gallery" would get a directory name of "my_awesome_gallery" for both the top-level package directory and the block directory under the package's `blocks` directory).
-3. Edit the `controller.php` file:
+3. Edit the package `controller.php` file:
+	* Change the class name to be a TitleCaseWithNoSpaces version of the package name, followed by `Package` -- for example, "My Awesome Gallery" would get a class name of `MyAwesomeGalleryPackage`.
+	* Change the package handle (`$pkgHandle`) to the lowercase_with_underscores version of the package name (the same as the package directory name).
+	* Change the return values of the getPackageName() and getPackageDescription() functions.
+4. Edit the block's `controller.php` file:
-    * Change the class name to be a TitleCaseWithNoSpaces version of the block name (otherwise known as CamelCase), followed by `BlockController` -- for example, "My Awesome Gallery" would get a class name of `MyAwesomeGalleryBlockController`.
+    * Change the class name to be a TitleCaseWithNoSpaces version of the block name, followed by `BlockController` -- for example, "My Awesome Gallery" would get a class name of `MyAwesomeGalleryBlockController`.
     * Change the block name and description.
 It is recommended that the name correspond with the directory and class names, but this is not a technical requirement (just avoids confusion).
     * Change the table name to `bt` followed by the CamelCase version of the block name -- for example, "My Awesome Gallery" would get a table name of `btMyAwesomeGallery`.
-4. Edit `db.xml` file so the table name matches what you set in `controller.php`.
+5. Edit the block's `db.xml` file so the table name matches what you set in the block `controller.php`.
-5. Reinstall the block via Dashboard -> Add Functionality.
+6. Reinstall the package via Dashboard -> Add Functionality.
-6. Customize the gallery/slideshow/slider/fader design by either copying all of the files from one of the existing "templates" to the top-level of the block directory structure, or by creating your own template:
+7. Implement the front-end.
     * Put all of your required javascript files into the block's top-level `js` directory.
         * *NOTE: Do **not** put the base jQuery library in here -- Concrete5 loads this automatically on every page already so if you add it here, it will get loaded twice and cause conflicts and errors on the page.*
     * Put all of your required css files into the block's top-level `css` directory.
     * If a stylesheet utilizes background images, place those in the block's top-level `images` directory, then tweak the css so image paths point to that `images` directory -- e.g. `url(../images/example.png)`
         * *NOTE: Do **not** put the images that will be displayed in your gallery/slideshow/slider/fader here -- those will be chosen by the user when they add this block to a page.*
     * Modify the block's top-level `view.php` file to generate the proper html needed for your gallery/slideshow/slider/fader, as well as the javascript initialization code (as per your jQuery library's instructions).
 This is the hard part!
 It can often require tweaking the CSS that came with your gallery/slideshow/slider/fader.
 See the next section for additional help.
-    * Change the size settings in controller.php as needed for your design (see code comments for more details).
-    * By default, the display order of images in the gallery will be determined by the File Set's display order (Dashboard -> File Manager -> Sets -> [File Set Name] -> Files).
-If you wish to display images in a random order instead, set the $randomizeOrder variable to true in controller.php (images to be "shuffled" every time the page is viewed).
-    * After you've finished created your own customized gallery/slideshow/slider/fader, you should probably remove the `/templates/` directory so users don't accidentally choose one of them as a custom template for the block, and also because it contains a lot of files that will just waste space if not being used.

-***TODO: Add a section about how to customize the back-end (turning on/off large and thumb, setting default values in their place)***

-##Customization Notes, Tips, and Gotchas
+## Customization Notes, Tips, and Gotchas
 Some things to watch out for when building your own slideshow:

 * The package requires Concrete 5.4.1 or higher (primarily because you couldn't specify the order of files in a file set before that version).